Back

 # src/i18n/en/common.json

-# plus translated versions in Spanish and French in the locale drop-down.
+# plus translated versions in Spanish and French in the locale dropdown.

 If you have local translations but only want to upload sources, remove locales from gt.config.json before running upload: